-You are probably reading this manual because you have taken on the exciting and rewarding responsibility of playing an active role in a Trout Unlimited (TU) council or chapter.
+You are probably reading this manual because you have taken on the exciting and rewarding responsibility of playing an active role in a Trout Unlimited (TU) council or chapter community.
 As a volunteer leader, you join a long tradition of forward-thinking anglers and conservationists who have led the fight to conserve, protect, and restore North America's trout and salmon fisheries and their watersheds.
 Volunteer leaders like you have been at the forefront of protecting trout and salmon waters throughout America, from little-known local streams like the Nissitissit in Massachusetts to world-famous rivers like the Big Blackfoot in Montana.

-Leadership in TU is challenging, and, depending on your position, could involve arranging projects, organizing trips, recruiting new members, coordinating youth education programs, fundraising, and acting as a spokesperson to media, elected officials, and the general public.
+Leadership in TU should be an enriching and joyful experience, but it won't always be easy.
+The TU model empowers volunteer leaders to take on a vast suite of responsibilities which, depending on your position, could involve arranging projects, organizing trips, recruiting new members, coordinating youth education programs, fundraising, or acting as a spokesperson to media, elected officials, and the public.

-The objective of this manual is to provide guidelines and resources to help you run your TU chapter or council and participate in national-level activities.
+The objective of this manual is to provide a one-stop-shop for guidelines and resources to help you run your TU chapter or council and participate in regional or national level activities.
 If you have additional questions or require assistance, please reach out to your volunteer operations staff.

-Congratulations on your role as a TU volunteer leader.
+Congratulations on your role as a TU volunteer leader and thank you.
 The time and energy you commit to TU is crucial to the conservation of our nation's coldwater resources.